Our goal is to share information and products that are truly helpful to renters.

 - When added to the soil, water-saving granules increase their ability to absorb water, thus reducing the need to water as often.
 A water ball or plant minder also holds a reservoir of water

 - Keep your watering can nearby.
 (Watering cans can also add some style to your balcony.
 Check out one of our favorites!).
-If you have access to a hose, of course, this is faster.

 If your apartment has a balcony, take advantage of the space to bring a bit more calm and relaxation to your home and busy life.
 Start with just a few that require minimal upkeep.
 You can always add more.
 The colors, the smells, the taste — adding plants to your balcony will help liven up your space and maybe even your kitchen.

 Explore what you need to know.

 - Alaska Renters Rights